DesiQuintans/sosiggun_soren/README.md

 # Play tips

+- Purchased medical items heal instantly, whereas looted medical items heal over a few minutes.

+- Purchased frag grenades have an impact fuse, a larger blast radius, and can be thrown further than looted grenades, which have a timed fuse.

+- New magazines are expensive to buy.
+Instead, loot them from enemies or use guns that have internal magazines (revolvers, bolt actions, shotguns).

 - There is no Ammo Refill table.
 Buy ammo at your safehouse (use [PackersVendingMachines](https://h3vr.thunderstore.io/package/Packer/Packers_Vending_Machines/) or just throw away tokens when you spawn ammo) and bring it with you.